danielpaul/RapidRails/README.md

 # Running the app for development

-- `bin/dev` to run the app locally
+- Run `bin/dev` to start the app locally
+- Run `overmind connect web` to connect to the web process logs & run debugger
-- `localhost:3000` to view the app
+- Open `localhost:3000` in your web browser to view the app
-- `localhost:3000/rails/mailers` to view mailers preview locally
+- Open `localhost:3000/rails/mailers` to view mailers preview locally
-- `localhost:3000/sidekiq` to view sidekiq dashboard
+- Open `localhost:3000/sidekiq` to view sidekiq dashboard
 - Emails sent in local development are automatically opened in the browser by letter_opener.
-- `overmind connect web` to connect to the web process logs & run debugger

 # Gems Documentations